Alihussainladiwala/WineQualityPrediction/README.md

 -  Alcohol
 -  Quality (score between 0 and 10)

-The study context is to try different predictive algorithms on the data and examine the results.

 ### Abstract:

 Given a set of input paramters such as pH, Alcohol etc, this project aims at predicting the quality of wine by categorizing it under the following user friendly labels: